 Borscht (also known as borsch, bortsch, borstch, borsh, borshch) is one of my favorite dishes.
 It’s hearty, satisfying and full of vitamins.
 The sweet and tart taste of borscht pleasantly tickles your taste buds and makes you crave for more.
 It’s irresistible.
-Coupled with freshly baked garlic buns or French baguettes this dish is to die for.
+Coupled with hot of the oven Ukrainian Pull Apart Garlic Rolls (Pampushki) or French baguettes this dish is to die for.

 In Ukraine borscht is often served as a two-course meal – a soup and a main course consisting of meat taken out of borscht with some side dish added.
 You can skip salad too, considering the amount of veggies you find in borscht.